 - take reasonable care of their own and other people’s safety

-So – how is health and safety managed in practice?
+So – how do you manage health and safety effectively in office environments?

 Employers with more than five staff need to have a written safety policy which sets out how they will manage health and safety in their business – this spells out who does what, when, and how.
 Remember that, while responsibility for health and safety rests with the employer, in practice this is devolved down through the line management chain.
 So, if you manage staff, YOU are responsible for their work AND their health, safety and welfare.

 Employers usually appoint people to help them manage safety.
 This includes roles such as first aiders, fire marshals and even professional safety advisers.
 Health and safety committees can provide a forum for arrangements and performance to be discussed.

 Risk assessments are one of the main ways of managing safety at work – this means looking at a work activity, and:

 - identifying what could cause harm, and to who

 - evaluating the risk and deciding on appropriate control measures – steps to reduce the risk to an acceptable level

 - reviewing and updating the assessment as necessary